benjaminparry/benjaminparry.github.io/_posts/writing/2019-11-07-how-to-setup-a-raspberry-pi.md

 published: true
 ---

 Back in 2015 the Raspberry Pi magazine MagPi was giving away a free Pi Zero in issue 40 and the public went wild for it.
-I too got caught up in the hysteria and after failing to track down a copy and the sought after free giveaway I tracked one down on the internet.
+I too got caught up in the hysteria and after failing to track down a copy, and the sought after free giveaway, I snapped one up on the internet.

 When it finally arrived I had no idea where to begin.
 Since then I’ve got to grips with the basics and have 2 more Pi’s to add to the collection.
 I’ve been experimenting with different projects and my confidence and knowledge is slowly growing.

-With experimentation comes failure, leading down dead-ends and head scratching confusion.
-Countless times I’ve had to reinstall the OS, update and configure the Pi piecing together the commands and steps from blogposts and installation guides.
+With experimentation comes failure, leading down dead-ends to head scratching confusion.
+Countless times I’ve had to reinstall the OS, update and configure the Pi piecing together the commands and steps from blog posts and installation guides.

 In an attempt to have a single reference point I am writing this guide for myself.
 It may well be of use to you too.